Black Pearl (South Korean group)

 Black Pearl was a South Korean girl group that debuted in 2007.
 Their debut lineup consisted of Nami, Hwieun, Youngjoo, and Mika.
 In 2009, Mika left for personal reasons, and was replaced by new member Jungmin.
 When the group debuted in 2007, they were marketed as the next girl group to dominate charts alongside hitmakers of the such as Wonder Girls and Kara.
 They were also known to follow the steps of SG Wannabe, SeeYa, and M2M.
 They disbanded in 2012.

 History

 Debut (2007)

 On July 16, 2007, Black Pearl debuted on M!
-Countdown with their first single "Joheungeol Eotteokhae", with an R&B sound.
-Later, they released their second digital song called "Gyeor Gug...
-Neojanha".
-The group also released the songs "What Should I Do, I Like You" and "Finally...It's You".
+Countdown with their first single "What Should I Do, I Like You", with an R&B sound.
+Later, they released their second digital song called "Finally...It's You".

 Multiple projects and collaborations (2008–2010)

 In May 2008, members Nami and Young Joo were selected to participate in a special unit called Color Pink, alongside Lee Hae-ri, Kang Min-kyung of Davichi, Lee Bo-ram, and Kim Yeon-ji of SeeYa, who were all part of Core Contents Media at the time.
+They released the single "Blue Moon", which also anonymously featured Hyomin and Hahm Eun-jung prior to their debut in T-ara.
 They also released a collaboration with South Korean rapper Mario, called "Hateful Love", which was performed from November to December 2008.

 In 2010, Mika left the group for personal reasons.
 Later, she opened her own clothing line.